cafienne/getting-started/documentation/cafienne-authorization.md

 The basic concept of ownership is implemented at each of these levels.
 A level has a group of owners, and owners can change the rights of users and manage each other (add/remove another owner).

 ## Users and Authentication
-Users can access Cafienne through `JWT` tokens.
-A more detailed overview of how that is done can be found in [Cafienne Authentication](cafienne-authentication.md).
+A detailed overview of authentication can be found in [Cafienne Authentication](cafienne-authentication.md).

+The short version: users can access Cafienne through `JWT` tokens.
 Internally, Cafienne transforms a `JWT` token into a `Platform User` structure, holding a list of all the tenants the user belongs to.

 ## Platform level authorization